If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

-- My story and how I came to realize all leads and marketing aren’t created equal.
+- My story and how I realized all leads and marketing aren’t created equal.
 The mainstream real estate world teaches us all marketing that is accidentally structured to keep us trapped in a never-ending marketing “hamster wheel”.
-Yes, it works to get leads and deals, but at what cost to our lifestyles and stress level?
+Yes, it works to get leads and deals, but at what cost to our lifestyles and stress levels?

 - Show you how a shift in the way you market